Saint Louis University (Philippines): Traditions and events

 The Saint Louis University Hymn (SLU Hymn) was composed by the late Dean Macario Fronda who also composed the Panagbenga hymn of Baguio's Annual Floral Festival, with lyrics by Fr.
 Jan Augustijns, CICM.

 Student organizations

 There are currently 61 accredited student organizations at SLU.

 White & Blue is SLU's official student publication.
 It is named after the colors representing the Blessed Virgin Mary, with which the CICM is associated.
 It is run by college students and is under the supervision of the publication adviser from the SLU administration.
 The elementary division has two student publications, namely the Young Louisian Courier, which uses English as its medium, and the Alab, SLU-LES' Filipino language publication.
+The high school division on the other hand has three student publications, namely The Louisian, for both Junior and Senior High, and SLU Tanglaw Hilaga for Junior High.

 The Center for Culture and the Arts has six resident performing groups.